Germany trumps Asia with world's largest current account surplus

 Ifo said the German current account surplus -- which measures the flow of goods, services and investments -- was the world’s largest for the second year running in 2017 at $287 billion, followed by Japan with $203 billion.

-U.S. President Donald Trump has criticized Germany for doing too little to reduce its trade surplus with the United States, accusing Germany of “very bad” trade policies.
+U.S. President Donald Trump has criticised Germany for doing too little to reduce its trade surplus with the United States, accusing Germany of “very bad” trade policies.

 Chancellor Angela Merkel has pushed back, pointing to private consumption becoming the main driver of growth.